Plain English Summary

 Functional dyspepsia (FD) is a long-term condition of the digestive system, that causes discomfort in the upper belly, near the ribs.
 Although FD is not a life-threatening disease, it has considerable impact on quality of life.
 There are various available drug treatments for FD which neutralize stomach acid or stop the stomach from producing so much, but many FD patients turn to complementary and alternative therapies as often medications do not provide enough relief.
 Acupuncture is a popular alternative therapy, derived from ancient Chinese medicine.
 Although it has been frequently used to treat symptoms of FD, evidence of its effectiveness is lacking.
 The Rome III consensus subdivided FD into two subgroups: postprandial distress syndrome (an unpleasant feeling of fullness after eating) and epigastric pain syndrome (upper abdominal pain and burning).
 However, few studies have been conducted to examine the treatment responses of different FD subgroups.
-The aim of this study is to assess the efficacy of acupuncture in the treatment of postprandial distress syndrome (PDS) patients.
+The aim of this study is to assess the effectiveness of acupuncture in the treatment of postprandial distress syndrome (PDS) patients.

 Who can participate?

-Male and female patients aged 18-65 diagnosed with PDS.
+Male and female patients aged 18-65 diagnosed with PDS

 What does the study involve?